Is First Thing in the Morning the Best Time for Coffee?

 In the previously cited article, Dr. Miller tells us there are two ideal times to drink coffee during the day: between 9:30 and 11:30 and between 1:30 and 5:00.

 It may be worth giving it a try.
-After all, we have a wide range of time to enjoy our daily dose of coffee.
+After all, it’s quite a wide time range to enjoy our daily dose of coffee in.

 Getting up and having a good breakfast of fresh juice with some protein and fiber and then waiting up to two hours to have our dose of caffeine might be the solution, especially for those who get headaches.

-You may just suddenly notice yourself much more awake, productive, and energetic to face your day.
+You may just suddenly notice yourself much more awake, productive, and energetic and ready to face the day ahead!

 Ready to try it out?